 Transitioning from Fossil Fuels to Renewable Energy

-There can be little argument that we will someday transition from fossil fuels to green energy sources.
-It is not so much a question of "if," but "when" and "how."
+There can be little argument that we will ultimately transition from fossil fuels to green energy sources.
+It is not a question of "if," but "when" and "how."
 We can make the transition haphazardly or elegantly.
 We can make it expensive or affordable.
 We can accomplish the goal painfully slow or astonishingly fast.
-In the process, we can empower corporations, or we can empower individuals and set them free.
+In the process, we can continue to enrich corporations, or we can empower individuals and set them free.

 Green Energy in New Construction

-I remember touring the home of a man who installs alternative energy technologies; it was fascinating to look at all his gizmos.
+I remember touring the home of an alternative energy "expert."
+It was fascinating to look at all his gizmos.
 He had several different solar and wind systems, plus extensive battery packs, a solar water heater, and a boiler system in his garage that piped hot water into the house.
 There were wires and pipes everywhere.
-As an installer, it made sense that he would explore products from multiple companies, in order to recommend the best technologies to his customers.
+As an installer, it made sense that he would explore products from multiple companies in order to recommend the best technologies to his customers.
 But I couldn't help notice the numerous inefficiencies.
 His house was a modular, factory-made unit - not a particularly energy efficient structure - dropped down on a windswept prairie where it would be frigid all winter and baked all summer.
-It was of typical, flimsy design; from its fake siding that would get blasted by the wind and rain, to bathrooms that would rot out over time, to asphalt shingles that would eventually blow right off the roof.
+It was of typical, flimsy design; from the fake siding that would get blasted by the wind and rain to bathrooms that would rot out over time to asphalt shingles that would eventually blow right off the roof.
 And then there were these gadgets - alternative technologies that were insanely expensive and way too complicated, with scores of delicate pumps and sensors and motors.
 The whole place was a great experiment in entropy - a test of technology against the decaying forces of time.
 It is a game that time always wins.

-The most cost-effective, elegant way to go green is to integrate it into the original design of the house.
-A well-designed house is inherently efficient and built to stay that way.
-It doesn't have to cost more in materials; it just requires more thoughtful design, such as orienting the building to take advantage of solar gain, with more windows on the south side, and few or none on the north side.
+The most cost effective, elegant way to go green is to integrate green design into the original plan for the house.
+A well designed house is inherently efficient and built to stay that way.
+It doesn't have to cost more in materials; it just requires more thoughtful design, such as orienting the building to take advantage of solar gain with more windows on the south side and few or none on the north side.
 A furnace should not be necessary, as it only deepens our dependency on fossil fuels and makes the ultimate transition that much more difficult.
-A properly built house needs little or no backup heat, although it is nice to have the option of wood or other backup heat to snuggle up to on a frigid day, as detailed in my book Living Homes: Stone Masonry, Log, and Strawbale Construction.
+A properly built house theoretically needs little or no backup heat, although it is nice to have the option of a fireplace or other backup heat to snuggle up to on a frigid day, as detailed in my book Living Homes: Stone Masonry, Log, and Strawbale Construction.

 Retrofitting Older Buildings

 The most obvious energy retrofits are well-publicized already: caulk and weatherstrip around windows and doors to prevent air infiltration, wrap the water heater and hot water pipes with insulation, install better lightbulbs, and add insulation to the attic.
 For the do-it-yourselfer, these energy retrofits don't have to cost much or anything.
-In dismantling an old trailerhouse for disposal, I re-used all the fiberglass insulation in the attic of our business, doubling the insulation at zero cost.
-I constantly find additional new or used fiberglass batts in dumpsters, discarded from other building projects.
+In dismantling an old trailerhouse for disposal, I re-used all the fiberglass insulation in the attic of our business at the time, doubling the insulation at zero cost.
+I constantly find additional new or used fiberglass batts and rigidboard insulation in dumpsters, discarded from other building projects.

 Other conservation retrofits may be less obvious, but equally free.
 For example, I moved our chest freezer from the utility room (next to the clothes dryer), to the unheated workshop, dramatically improving the energy efficiency of an old appliance merely by plugging it in at a better location.